Huwara checkpoint: History

 In 2002, the checkpoint was open from morning to evening.
 Later, it remained open for 24 hours every day.
 All vehicles were required to have special permits and be searched.
 By 2004, there were reports of long lines and overcrowding, and the checkpoint was said to be "one of the busiest in the West Bank."

+In February 2007, Palestinian artist Khaled Jarrar held a photo exhibition at Hawara and several other checkpoints, showing photos of Palestinian life and experiences at the checkpoints.
+According to the International Solidarity Movement, the "photos were hung on the chain-link fence pedestrians have to pass as they enter Nablus."

 In 2008, renovations were carried out to ease the overcrowding.
 Conditions at Hawara were relaxed in July 2009.
 The checkpoint was opened to allow pedestrians to cross freely without being searched.
 Palestinian vehicles have sometimes faced random inspections.
 In 2011, Israeli newspapers reported that the checkpoint would be removed, but according to the Palestinian human rights organization Al-Haq, the checkpoint was still in use in 2014.